0 / 5. Votos: 0

 Synopsis of Backlash

-Late night on a notorious high-rise estate in Hackney and a white van is being driven erratically.
+In Backlash, late night on a notorious high-rise estate in Hackney and a white van is being driven erratically.
 The driver is pulled over by the police and questioned.

 A woman on the street after a long evening’s drinking… She never makes it home.